open-energy-transition/pypsa-earth-status/doc/index.md

 -   :material-bookshelf:{ .lg .middle } **User Guide**

-    ---

-    Find a detailed description of the PyPSA-Earth-Status **design and architecture** here.
+    The following section provides a detailed description of the PyPSA-Earth-Status **design and architecture**.

     [:octicons-arrow-right-24: User Guide](user-guide/user-guide.md)

 -   :octicons-code-16:{ .lg .middle } **API Reference**

-    ---

     The API Reference is generated from the docstrings in the code.
 It contains a detailed description of **all scripts and functions**, their parameters and how to use them.